scwcsu/snsde-archi-model/README.md

 ### Differences to SATRE ###
 Any elements added to the SATRE reference model have been prefixed with SNSDE and no elements have been removed.

 Where the SDEs require a new or more specifc component than provided by the reference model, these have been added with a composistion relationship.
-Different levels of composition have also been prefixed with and index with an index of 1 being the top componwnt with the index increasing at each level of de-composition.
+Different levels of composition have also been prefixed with an index - an index of 1 being the top component with the index increasing at each level of de-composition.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>